 On November 30, 2020, the Corporation's U.S. subsidiary entered into a mineral rights earn-in agreement on a property in Maine referred to as the Big Silver Project.
 The agreement called for a first-year payment of \$50,000 which has been paid.
-The Corporation is assessing the project and compiling the historical data so that it can be in a position to drill some confirmation holes in H2 2021.
+The Corporation is assessing the project, including the positive results of its 2021 and 2022 programs and the potential economic impact of a new town ordinance that would restrict commercial mining of this project in the future.
+No further exploration is planned for 2022.